planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 planet data filter --range clear_percent gt 90 | planet subscriptions request-catalog --item-types PSScene --asset-types ortho_analytic_8b --geometry geometry.geojson --start-time 2022-08-24T00:00:00-07:00 --filter -
 ```

-Just note that you should not use geometry or date filters, as they will be ignored in favor of the `--start-time` and `--geometry` values that are required.
+Do not bother with geometry or date filters, as they will be ignored in favor of the `--start-time` and `--geometry` values that are required.

 #### Saving the output